 - To prepare for your Annual Performance Review (APR) and to focus a discussion with your Chair or Division Chief on your needs and priorities for the next academic year.

-- To prepare for career discussions with a mentor or for consultation with the OFA Office of Faculty Talent Management (OFTM).
+- To prepare for career discussions with a mentor or your chair or chief.

 Individual Opportunity Plan ©University of Massachusetts Medical School 2012.
 This work is licensed under a Creative Commons Attribution-No Derivatives 4.0 International License.